Who We Are 2007

 On September 20, 2007, 500-plus attendees gathered in Dallas, TX, for the 2007 National Conference.
 Many arrived early to take advantage of the two Early Bird sessions.
 James Scott Bell was the keynote speaker.

 Worship at the conference was again led by Rachel Hauck and a praise team of volunteers.

 Saturday night’s award banquet provided an elegant setting in which to honor ACFW’s award winners, including:

 Krista Stroever/Steeple Hill - Editor of the Year

 Linda Kozar - Mentor of the Year.

-The Operating Board chose Cynthia Ruchti to receive the very first ACFW Member Service Award as a member volunteer who has gone above and beyond in service to ACFW.
+The Operating Board chose Cynthia Ruchti to receive the first ACFW Member Service Award as a member volunteer who had gone “above and beyond” in service to ACFW.

 In addition, the founders of ACFW were honored with commemorative plaques and past Operating Board members were also presented with certificates.
 The Genesis Contest winners and Book of the Year Award winners were announced at the Awards Gala as well.